Hidden Markov Neural Networks

 \section{Hidden Markov Neural Networks}

-For a time horizon $T \in \mathbb{N}$, a Hidden Markov model is a bivariate process composed by an unobserved Markov chain $(W_t)_{t=0,\dots,T}$, called the hidden process, and a collection of observations $(\mathcal{D}_t)_{t= 1,\dots,T}$, called the observed process, where the single observation at $t$ is conditionally independent of all the others given the hidden process at the corresponding time step.
+For a time horizon $T \in \mathbb{N}$, a Hidden Markov model (HMM) is a bivariate process composed by an unobserved Markov chain $(W_t)_{t=0,\dots,T}$, called the hidden process, and a collection of observations $(\mathcal{D}_t)_{t= 1,\dots,T}$, called the observed process, where the single observation at $t$ is conditionally independent of all the other variables given the hidden process at the corresponding time step.
 We consider the case where the latent state-space is $ \mathbb{R}^V$, with $V$ finite set, and $\mathcal{D}_t$ is valued in $\mathbb{D}$ whose form is model specific (discrete, $\mathbb{R}^d$ with $d \in \mathbb{N}$, etc.).
 To describe the evolution of an HMM three quantities are needed: the initial distribution, the transition kernel and the emission distribution.
 We use $\lambda_0(\cdot)$ for the probability density function of $W_0$ (initial distribution).
-We write $p(w_{t-1},\cdot)$ for the conditional probability density function of $W_t$ given $W_{t-1}=w_{t-1}$ (transition kernel of the Markov chain).
-We call $g(w_t,\mathcal{D}_t)$ the conditional probability mass or density function of $\mathcal{D}_t$ given $W_t=w_t$ (emission distribution).
+We write $p(W_{t-1},\cdot)$ for the conditional probability density function of $W_t$ given $W_{t-1}$ (transition kernel of the Markov chain).
+We call $g(W_t,\mathcal{D}_t)$ the conditional probability mass or density function of $\mathcal{D}_t$ given $W_t$ (emission distribution).